CubeEngine/AntiGuest/README.md

 **Watch out!
 Tips for common mistakes**

-- All prevents are disabled by default since version 3.0
+- All preventions are disabled by default since version 3.0
 - The permissions are all lowercase, check that before you report AntiGuest not working

 Preventions: